wso2/docs-open-banking/en/docs/develop/idempotency-handling-executor.md

-The idempotency handling executor is used to cache the request.
-If the same request is repeated within the configured allowed time, the response is returned from the cache without calling the bank backend or the key manager.
-Extendable idempotency handling executor in the accelerator implements the Open Banking gateway executor.
-This uses Open Banking distributed cache for caching.
+The idempotency handling executor is used to cache the requests.
+If the same request is repeated within the configured allowed time, the response is returned from the cache without calling the bank back end or the key manager.
+The extendable idempotency handling executor provided in WSO2 Open Banking Accelerator implements the open banking gateway executor.
+This uses WSO2 Open Banking Distributed Cache for caching.

 According to your requirements, you can extend and override the methods in the `OpenBankingIdempotencyHandlingExecutor` class to implement the idempotency handling executor according to your open banking requirements.